darglein/ADOP/src/README_WINDOWS.md

 # Compiling ADOP on Windows

 Important: The Windows setup may not be working in all future commits, it was originally written for commit a433698.
 It is also not tested as well as the Ubuntu setup, so prefer using that if issues arise.

+#### Deprecated!

+The Windows version is depricated, check out commit a433698 for the last working version.

 ### 1. Prerequisites